- Home

 While the UK isn’t short of its own tasty Christmas creations, there’s nothing wrong with borrowing traditions from other countries – and one of the tastiest is stollen, a spiced bread that’s been made in Germany for more than 700 years.

-You can add marzipan to the stollen, which results in a softer, moisture texture, and alcohol (usually rum) is also added to make it suitably festive.
-The perfect stollen is flaky, moist, and packed with flavour, and this recipe from The Daring Gourmet should result in all three.
+You can add marzipan to the stollen, which results in a softer, more moist texture, and alcohol (usually rum) can give it a suitably festive flavour.
+Follow this stollen recipe from The Daring Gourmet for the perfect Christmas bake.

-Though stollen is traditionally made with eggs, butter, and milk, you can make a great plant-based version with this recipe from Vegan Heaven.
-Or, if you’d like to make a gluten-free alternative, try this recipe from Free From Fairy.
+Though stollen is traditionally made with eggs, butter, and milk, you can whip up a great plant-based version with this recipe from Vegan Heaven.
+Or, if you’d like to make a gluten-free alternative, follow this one from Free From Fairy.

 The video below from Cupcake Jemma offers some further tips on how to make the perfect stollen.